razorblade23/PyCrucible/README.md

 ### Run the builder:
 #### Usage
 ```
-$ pycrucible --help
-Tool to generate python executable by melding UV and python source code in crusable of one binary
+Tool to generate python executable by melding UV and python source code in crucible of one binary

 Usage: pycrucible [OPTIONS] <SOURCE_DIR>